sasurau4/9ccs/README.md

 It cause infinite loop when error_at calling because token->str doesn't have all entire string after token but only token str.

+## Implement pointer + number or pointer - number

+This is difficult and learn a lot from `https://github.com/rui314/9cc/commit/19ab268effbc7d5439545589373e7cf7fd7305ac`

+- You need ty in almost every node
+- If you want to allocate value in linear without array, you use array in test_func (this compiled by gcc).
+- Because array is pointer, you need `int **p` to handle it as function arg

+*** stack smashing detected *** means overflow.
+This is caused by `int arr[2]; arr[3] = 1;`

 ## Mac

 ```